laurylopes/laurylopes/resume.md

 # Laury Lopes
 laurylopes@gmail.com - [linkedin.com/in/laury-lopes](https://www.linkedin.com/in/laury-lopes/) - [github.com/laurylopes](https://github.com/laurylopes) - [laurylopes.carrd.co](https://laurylopes.carrd.co)

-As an analytics engineer with skills in SQL, dbt, Python, and data visualization, I enjoy to empower end-users by creating reliable analytical data models.
-With a background in scientific research, I switched to data during the pandemic and found a passion for modeling and coding.
+As an analytics engineer with skills in SQL, dbt, Python, and data modelling, I enjoy empowering end-users through the creation of reliable analytical data models. <p> With a background in scientific research, I switched to data during the pandemic and found a passion for modeling and coding.
 I’m always excited to tackle new challenges and help businesses grow through data.
+I am motivated by helping people in organisations to work faster and autonomously in their analytical roles.

 ## Expertise
-SQL, dbt, data modeling
+SQL (Snowflake), dbt, git, data modeling and quality

 ## Experience

 ### Analytics Engineer @ Pinnu Analytics
-**From Jan 2025 to present:** As an analytics engineer at [pinnu.ai](Pinnu.ai), I specialise in transforming and modelling data using SQL, dbt, and low-code tools like Fivetran or Airbyte.
+**From Jan 2025 to present:** As an analytics engineer at Pinnu, I specialise in transforming and modelling data using SQL, dbt, and low-code tools like Fivetran and Airbyte.
 My role involves developing, testing and deploying analytical data models to ensure data flows accurately from sources to end-users.

 ### Data Analyst/Analytics Engineer @ Side by Randstad (temp work app)
 **From July 2023 to July 2024:** I joined the business intelligence team during a period of growth and scaling.<br>